PIC instruction listings: ELAN Microelectronics clones (13 or 15 bit)

+Some models support multiple ROM, RAM, or special-purpose register banks, in a manner similar to other PIC microcontrollers.
+Special-purpose registers 0x5–0xF and RAM locations 0x20–0x3F each have their own bank select bits.
+Registers 0x0–0x4 (including the bank select register 0x1) and RAM locations 0x10–0x1F are global.

 There is also a 15-bit variant of the instruction set, which is almost identical except that the register numbers are enlarged to 8 bits and the call and jump addresses are enlarged to 12 bits.
 Other differences: